Reference 06 — User data packing into the graph¶

 ~1 Mb/s |

-libtracer is a control plane that negotiates the data plane in the GB/s case: the SHM segment, the RDMA queue pair, the iceoryx2 service.
+At these rates libtracer is a control plane that negotiates the data plane: the shared-memory segment, the RDMA queue pair, the IPC service.
 The TLV ownership-transfer semantic is what makes the handoff zero-copy at the libtracer layer; the underlying transport then delivers without further library involvement.

 Two independent streams, common timestamp domain, subscriber joins by timestamp.